citusdata/citus_docs/dist_tables/colocation.rst

 .. image:: ../images/colocation-shards.png

 A distribution column that we’ve found to work well in practice is tenant ID in multi-tenant applications.
 For example, SaaS applications typically have many tenants, but every query they make is specific to a particular tenant.
-While providing a database or schema for every tenant is one option, it is often costly and impractical as there can be many operations that span across users (data loading, migrations, aggregations, analytics, schema changes, backups, etc.) that becomes harder to manage as the number of tenants grows.
+While one option is providing a database or schema for every tenant, it is often costly and impractical as there can be many operations that span across users (data loading, migrations, aggregations, analytics, schema changes, backups, etc).
+That becomes harder to manage as the number of tenants grows.

 A practical example of co-location
 ----------------------------------

-Consider the following tables, that might be part of a multi-tenant web analytics SaaS:
+Consider the following tables which might be part of a multi-tenant web analytics SaaS:

 .. code-block:: postgresql